Naffik/SocialApp/README.md

 - Add posts
 - Create comments
 - Add to favourite
-- Like/Dislike posts
+- Like posts
 - Search posts
-- Add tag to posts and comments
+- Add tags to posts and comments

 ## Technologies